-Add oats, chia seeds, water, milk, cinnamon, vanilla, dash of salt and banana if using in slow cooker.
+- Add oats, water, milk, cinnamon, vanilla, maple syrup, and a dash of salt to the prepared crockpot and stir to combine.

-Place lid on slow cooker and cook for 6 hours on low for firm texture and 8 hours on low for softer texture.
+- Place the lid on the slow cooker and cook for 6 hours on low for a firm texture and 8 hours on low for a softer texture.
 Alternatively, cook on high for 3-4 hours.

 - Once the oats are tender, stir in the peanut butter and jelly.
 Serve with additional peanut butter and jam if desired.